 Special remarks by Kayla Hill, NET Teacher and Corine Lin , McGill Institute of Education

-Closing remarks by Jodi Robinson, Consul and Senior Trade Commissioner, Consulate General of Canada in Hong Kong and Macau
+Closing remarks by Michele Anderson, Vice Consul and Trade Commissioner, Consulate General of Canada in Hong Kong and Macau

 Networking with educators, women entrepreneurs, professionals and women in charities sharing ideas and experiences.